 - Creating your program and then asking for the sell, even when you’re terrified no one will buy it.

-Every entrepreneur who has ever built an engaged email list, created a raving community, and sold out their programs, had to step out of their comfort zone.
+Every entrepreneur who has ever built an engaged email list, created a raving community, and sold out their products or programs, had to step out of their comfort zone.
 I’ve had to do it.
 My clients have had to do it.
 And yes, you will have to do it.

 It’s okay to experience discomfort in your business.
 That’s how you know you’re growing.